| Gauntlet: Dark Legacy Online Strategy

 That character also has their Turbo meter drained by the

+appropriate amount.
 Magic Potion - Magic is vital in

 Gauntlet.
 It acts as a smart bomb, damaging every enemy on the